udayakumar-s/ej2-angular-docs/ej2-angular/common/animation.md

 domainurl: ##DomainURL##
 ---

-# Animation in Angular Common component
+# Animation

 The **Animation** library is used to perform animation effects on HTML elements by running sequence of frames.

 ## Animate HTML Element

 The [`animate`](https://ej2.syncfusion.com/documentation/api/base/animation#animate) method of `Animation` library can be used to animate the HTML elements.
 This method can also take additional [`AnimationModel`](https://ej2.syncfusion.com/documentation/api/base/animationModel).
 Refer the following code snippet to animate a multiple DOM element.

 {% tabs %}
 {% highlight ts tabtitle="app.component.ts" %}